 COVID-19 Rapid Testing at AFC Swampscott

 AFC Swampscott is now offering on-site rapid testing (results within an hour), anti-body and swab tests for COVID-19.
 We highly advise that you consult with our staff to determine the most appropriate test for your symptoms and situation.
-Our facility is located at 450 Paradise Road in Swampscott and you can get tested for COVID and have results the same day.
-Online booking is strongly encouraged.
-We have limited walk in availability in the afternoons between 2-6 pm.
+We provide COVID testing at our facility located at 450 Paradise Road in Swampscott, just minutes away from Peabody, Salem & Lynn and can even offer results the very same day.
+Online booking is strongly encouraged but we are also accepting walk-in patients that require testing services.

 Does my insurance cover testing?